sftpplus/sftpplus-docs/src/doc_source/guides/ldap.rst

   associated with the LDAP account
 * MATCHING_EXPRESSION - this is an exact value of the LDAP attribute, a globbing expression or regular expression.
-* GROUP-UUID - this is the UUID of a group of which configuration is stored and managed by SFTPPlus.
+* remaining list of group UUID - these are the UUID of a SFTPPluls groups associated with this account.

 For more details, see the :doc:`matching expression documentation</configuration/matching-expression>`.

 The first line contains the fallback group which is used when there is no match on any of the other rules.

-The other lines are defined as comma separated lines of 3 elements.
+The other lines are defined as comma separated lines of 4 elements:

-The first element is the name of the LDAP attribute.
+* The first element is the name of the LDAP attribute.

-The second element is the value of the LDAP attribute which can be matched based on a strict value (case-insensitive), globbing or on regular expressions.
+* The second element is the value of the LDAP attribute which can be matched based on a strict value (case-insensitive), globbing or on regular expressions.

-The third element is the UUID of the SFTPPlus group which should be associated on a match.
+* The remaining elements are the UUIDs of the SFTPPlus groups which should be associated on a match.
+  The first in the list is the primary group for the authenticated account.

+* The first element is optional and defines if the matched should be the only group for the account, of if the account is allowed to have multiple groups.

 Here is an example::